ArnoVdH/photoblog/content/blog/2020/code_revisited.md

 These were just images flung into the post until now, sometimes with a little caption that didn't quite line up.
 I started using the 'figure' shortcode so I could add captions easily and add classes.

 ### Rewrite CSS
 Man, what a nightmarish mess this is, even after rewriting it all.
-I changed how a few things are handled without changing the design of my blog.
+I changed how a few things are handled without changing the design of my blog too much.

-Things still to do:
-* Fix the logo-type (align right)
-* Fix the drop-down-menu (dropdown too big)
-* Add inline-images in blogposts with seperate class

 ### Favicon
 Made a simple typographical favicon to make the website recognizable in a browser tab.
 I converted this through a [favicon generator](https://realfavicongenerator.net/) and added some of the files (the .ico and .png files to be precize) to my static folder and added the necessary code to my head.html template.

+### Rewrite the About page
+[See for yourself.](/about) Less links to pages you can easily find and reach through the dropdown menu's described above.

 ### Web feed functionality
 Hugo has a simple built in [rss page template](https://gohugo.io/templates/rss/).
 I just put the relevant code in the head.html file to get it to work.
 From now on my blog can be subscribed to!

+### Conclusion
+From now on this isn't just a 'technically functional website' but one that I can say is 'done'.
+That isn't to say that there are not more improvements or additions to be made, but none are necessary to have the site do what I want it to do.